Benjamin List: Personal life

-List married Dr. Sabine List in La Jolla in 1999 and they have two sons, Theo and Paul.
+List married Sabine List in La Jolla in 1999 and they have two sons, Theo and Paul.
 They all survived the 2004 Indian Ocean earthquake and tsunami.

 List's parents sought to raise their children with an anti-authoritarian parenting style; he has admitted occasionally using the approach with his own children, stating that "you may only be 12, but if you think it will do you good to eat ten chocolate bars, then go ahead and do it.
 I have faith in you.
-But my advice is: I wouldn’t do it."
+But my advice is: I wouldn't do it."